 Change the 1st and 2nd paragraphs of the subclause as follows:

 In an infrastructure BSS or in a PBSS, the AP in the infrastructure BSS or the PCP in the PBSS shall be the timing master for the TSF.
 A STA that is the AP or the PCP shall initialize its TSF timer independently of any simultaneously started APs or PCPs, respectively in an effort to minimize the synchronization of the TSF timers of multiple APs or PCPs.
-In a non-DMG BSS, the AP that is not an S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit special frames called Beacon frames.
-An S1G AP with dot11ShortBeaconOptionImplemented equal to true shall periodically transmit Short Beacon frames as described in 10.1.3.10.1 (General).
+In a BSS that is neither DMG nor S1G, the AP shall periodically transmit special frames called Beacon frames.
+An S1G AP shall periodically transmit S1G Beacon frames instead of Beacon frames as described in 10.1.3.10.1 (General), which provide a similar function to the Beacon frame in a non-S1G BSS.
+Within an S1G BSS the generation and or reception of a Beacon frame refers to that of the S1G Beacon frame unless explicitly stated otherwise.
 In a DMG BSS, the PCP/AP shall periodically transmit special frames called DMG Beacon and Announce frames, which provide a similar function to the Beacon frame in a non-DMG BSS.
-(Short) Beacon, DMG Beacon, and Announce frames contain the value of the PCP's or AP's TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
-A receiving STA shall accept the timing information in (Short) Beacon, DMG Beacon, and Announce frames sent from the AP or PCP servicing its BSS.
-An S1G STA that receives a Short Beacon shall update its TSF timer according to the algorithm described in 10.1.3.10.3 (TSF timer accuracy with Short Beacon).
-If a STA's TSF timer is different from the timestamp in the received (Short) Beacon, DMG Beacon, or Announce frame, the receiving STA shall set its local TSF timer to the received timestamp value.
+Beacon, S1G Beacon, DMG Beacon, and Announce frames contain the value of the PCP's or AP's TSF timer in order to synchronize the TSF timers of other STAs in a BSS.
+A receiving STA shall accept the timing information in Beacon, S1G Beacon, DMG Beacon, and Announce frames sent from the AP or PCP servicing its BSS.
+An S1G STA that receives a S1G Beacon frame shall update its TSF timer according to the algorithm described in 10.1.3.10.3 (TSF timer accuracy with S1G Beacon).
+If a STA's TSF timer is different from the timestamp in the received Beacon, S1G Beacon, DMG Beacon, or Announce frame, the receiving STA shall set its local TSF timer to the received timestamp value.

-In a non-DMG BSS, Beacon frames shall be generated for transmission by the AP that is not an S1G AP with dot11ShortBeaconOptionImplemented equal to true once every dot11BeaconPeriod TUs.
-An S1G AP with dot11ShortBeaconOptionImplemented equal to true shall generate for transmission Short Beacons every dot11ShortBeaconPeriod as described in 10.1.3.10.1 (General).
+In a BSS that is neither DMG nor S1G, Beacon frames shall be generated for transmission by the AP once every dot11BeaconPeriod TUs.
+In an S1G BSS, the S1G AP shall generate for S1G Beacon frames every dot11BeaconPeriod TUs and may additionally generate S1G Beacon frames every dot11ShortBeaconPeriod TUs as described in 10.1.3.10.1 (General).
 In a DMG infrastructure BSS, zero or more DMG Beacon frames shall be generated for transmission by the AP every dot11BeaconPeriod TUs (see 10.1.3.3 (Beacon generation in a DMG infrastructure BSS and in a PBSS).
 The AP shall transmit at least one DMG Beacon frame through each sector available to the AP within a time interval that is not longer than dot11BeaconPeriod × dot11MaxLostBeacons TUs.
 The TXSS Span field in the DMG Beacon shall be set to a value that is less than or equal to the dot11MaxLostBeacons attribute.

 Maintaining synchronization